ktmud/fsauor2018/README.md

 docker-compose up
 ```

+Note that `docker-compose` will add storage mapping between
+your host machine and the Docker container, and set required
+variables.

+You need to have an `/opt/storage/` folder on your
+host machine and make user it is accessible by Docker.

-To run the app without Docker, make sure you have
+To run the app without Docker, install the required packages
-neccessary packages installed, then make sure
-the data (and pre-trained models) are in your `DATA_ROOT`
+via `requirements.txt`, then make sure the data (and pre-trained models)
-(take a look at `config.py` for how file paths are loaded).
+are in your `DATA_ROOT` (take a look at `config.py` for how file paths are
+defined).

 ```
 pip install -r requirement.txt